flotiq/flotiq-docs/docs/panel/webhooks.md

 ## Do I need a webhook?

 Webhooks are useful if you want to **extend the system functionality** or **integrate quickly with other apps** that fit your business process.
-You can enable or disable webhooks at any time, without any effort.
+You can enable or disable webhooks at any time without any effort.

 ## Define Webhooks with Flotiq

 ### Creating webhook

-To create a Webhook click on the main menu `Webhooks` -> `Add new Webhook`.
+To create a Webhook, click on the main menu `Webhooks` -> `Add new Webhook`.

 ![](images/webhooks/webhooks-product-added-notification.png){: .border}

 !!!
 Note
     The above configuration means: Send a POST request to `https://my-example-app.com/notify` with an `AUTH` header of `secret_token` when the new `product` in Flotiq was `created`.

 Flotiq allows you to specify the following webhook properties: